metno/weatherapi-docs/docs/doc/TermsOfService.md

 If-Modified-Since requests if the Last-Modified header exists.
 Note that the If-Modified-Since header should be identical to the previous Last-Modified, not any random timestamp (and definitely not in the future).

-When using requests with latitude/longitude, truncate all coordinates to max 5 decimals.
-There is no need to ask for weather forecasts on a subatomic level!

 #### Direct client-to-API connections